 You probably woke having been dreaming, but it was not necessarily the dream that woke you – although this does happen, and there are all sorts of possible reasons, see below.

-Note: normally overfeeding like this makes you hot: having a bowel movement cools you down.
+Note: normally overfeeding like this makes you hot.
+Having a bowel movement cools you down.
 So if you live in a cold country and are not well insulated, keep well covered when out of bed.
-After vomiting or passing your stool, if you feel cold, steep a slice of ginger root in boiling water for a few minutes before drinking the liquid.
+After vomiting or passing your stool, if you feel cold, steep a slice of ginger root in boiling water for a few minutes before drinking or sipping the liquid.